 Pack for the full range of summer weather.

 In the East, summertime tends to be hot and humid, cooler on the water, and punctuated with thunderstorms.
 In the West, it tends to be hot and dry, and cooler in the evenings.
-For a road trip of a week or longer, I recommend adapting the following list to your own style and preferences:
+I recommend layers in natural fabrics, comfortable sandals and tennis shoes, wide-brimmed hats, and a light wind-breaker.

 Where are the best places to go on a summer road trip?